Buyer GuideOperator playbook

 For SMB inventory tracking without POS sync need: inFlow or Sortly (different problem).

 POS sync depth is a structural choice in product architecture.
 The platforms above made different choices for different audiences.
-LineNow's choice was: real-time always, because the rest of the product depends on it.
+LineNow's choice is to use the fastest reliable pattern each channel supports and disclose the difference, because the rest of the product depends on buyers trusting the data.

 Related